ToeBee/ChangesetMD/README.md

 - Takes 1-2 hours to import the current dump on a decent home computer.
 - Might be faster to process the XML into a flat file and then use the postgres COPY command to do a bulk load but this would make incremental updates a little harder
 - I have commonly queried fields indexed.
 Depending on what you want to do, you may need more indexes.
+- Changesets can be huge in extent, so you may wish to filter them by area before any visualization.
+225 square km seems to be a fairly decent threshold to get the actual spatial footprint of edits. `WHERE ST_Area(ST_Transform(geom, 3857)) < 225000000` will do the trick.

 Table Structure